-If you’re in doubt, our top pick for best Keurig alternative is the Mueller Ultima Single Serve K-Cup Coffee Maker.
+If you’re in doubt, our top pick for the best Keurig alternative is the Mueller Ultima Single Serve K-Cup Coffee Maker.
 It’s affordable, easy to use, and looks great.
-If you want the most economical option, you can’t go wrong with the BLACK+DECKER Single Serve Coffeemaker (CM618).
+If you want the most economical Keurig alternative, you can’t go wrong with the BLACK+DECKER Single Serve Coffeemaker.
 It has a great price point and a bonus travel mug, and it’s beautifully compact.

 The pod brewer market is busier than a crushed anthill.
 It can be a little daunting to find the perfect fit.
 We hope these reviews have helped you navigate the market, so you can pick the brewer of your dreams and start your mornings out a little better.